 Known for color photographs of urban transformation, waste, development sites, archives, and later image-based installations and appropriated material.*1*2*3

-Main themes: urban change, waste, historical residue, image archives, and the social and economic transformation of Vancouver and British Columbia.*1*2*3
+The work is organized around urban change, waste, historical residue, image archives, and the social and economic transformation of Vancouver and British Columbia.*1*2*3

-Technique / formal traits: cool, carefully structured color photography; matrix-like groupings of images; later archival and appropriated image systems; and an approach that treats the city less as spectacle than as the visible surface of historical process.*1*2*3
+Formally, the work is marked by cool, carefully structured color photography; matrix-like groupings of images; later archival and appropriated image systems; and an approach that treats the city less as spectacle than as the visible surface of historical process.*1*2*3

-Historical context: Arden emerged when Vancouver photography was becoming internationally visible through conceptual approaches to landscape, suburbia, and urban form.
+Historically, Arden emerged when Vancouver photography was becoming internationally visible through conceptual approaches to landscape, suburbia, and urban form.
 His work is important because it shows one route from documentary image to post-documentary archive within that context.*1*2*3

-Historical significance: Arden matters because he helped redefine what urban documentary could be in late twentieth-century Canadian art.
+Historically, Arden matters because he helped redefine what urban documentary could be in late twentieth-century Canadian art.
 Instead of social drama or picturesque ruin, he offers systems, residues, and the visual evidence of economic restructuring.*1*2*3

-Critical meaning: the work is important because it treats the photograph as both document and symptom.
+Critically, the work is important because it treats the photograph as both document and symptom.
 City fragments, dumps, and banal spaces become readable as historical formations rather than as neutral scenes.*1*2*3

-Where and how the work was used: the CAG and Belkin presentations show that Arden’s work has been received through exhibitions that place photography alongside archives, conceptualism, and Vancouver’s changing urban history.*1*2*3
+In reception, the CAG and Belkin presentations show that Arden’s work has been received through exhibitions that place photography alongside archives, conceptualism, and Vancouver’s changing urban history.*1*2*3

 The Georgia Straight and Canadian Art interviews are useful because they show how Arden’s reception already understood his photographs as part of a broader reflection on images, history, and the city.*2*3

-Final website copy should note that Arden’s significance lies not only in his individual images, but in how he repositioned photography as a way of thinking historically about urban transformation.*1*2*3
+Arden’s significance lies not only in his individual images, but in how he repositioned photography as a way of thinking historically about urban transformation.*1*2*3